Preserving Survey Data

 Secrets

-• You will want to keep your API key safe using GitHub secrets.
+• You will want to keep APIs key safe using GitHub Secrets.

-• Secrets allow you to store sensitive information in your repository environment.
-You create secrets to use in GitHub Actions workflows.
+• Secrets allow you to store sensitive information in the repository environment.

-• To make a secret available to an action, you must set the secret as an environment variable in your GitHub workflow file.
+• Use the secret as an environment variable in the GitHub workflow file.

 Storing secrets in .Renviron locally